 The US EPA has largely relied on the work of the IPCC regarding climate change and its impacts, despite the requirement in the Clean Air Act (as amended) that EPA perform and/or fund its own research.
 EPA has also been extremely reluctant to share its research and computer code outside the Agency.
 The Agency has ignored numerous FOIA requests and has been repeatedly sued under that legislation.
 The EPA has also collaborated with several large environmental groups, assisting them in suing the Agency under the Clean Air Act (CAA) and then settling out of court to achieve its goals.
-This "sue and settle" collaboration has been terminated by former Administrator Pruitt.
+This "sue and settle" collaboration was terminated by former EPA Administrator Pruitt but is being restored under the Biden Administration.